jerry81/terraform_general_practice/README.md

 - so key-> filename
 - path -> folder structure

-- comparing to opteyes
-- they also use backend "oss"
-- they do not need tablestore related things
-- they have "profile" (optional - alciloud  profile name  as set in shared cred file)

 - manual test to see if things worked correctly.
 - reclone the repo
 - see if state is still correct.